-They are very tiny grains of different minerals, compressed together in chemical reaction to form a bigger mass.
-Rocks make up non-water part of the earth’s crust.
+Rocks are very tiny grains of different minerals, compressed together in a chemical reaction to form a larger mass.
+Rocks make up the non-water part of the earth’s crust.

 A mineral and a rock do not mean the same thing.
-Minerals are made of individual or a combination of elements.
-A mineral is composed of the same substance throughout.
+A mineral is made up of an individual element or a combination of elements.
+It has the same substance throughout.
 A rock is made of a combination of two or more different minerals.
-They may also contain organic compounds.
+Rock may also contain organic compounds.

 Rocks may be hard or soft.
 It depends on the way the tiny grains interlock with each other.
 Rocks with rough grains fitting perfectly into each other tend to leave no room for moisture.
-As a result, they are harder and non-porous in nature.
+As a result, they are harder and non-porous.
 Granite is a good example.

-Rocks with rounded or fine grains often have spaces that hold moisture, and tend to be softer.
+Rocks with rounded or fine grains often have spaces that hold moisture and tend to be softer.
 They crumble quicker than hard rocks.
-Rocks that have lots of spaces holding water, or through which water can pass are called porous rocks.
+Rocks that have lots of spaces that hold water, or through which water can pass are called porous rocks.
 Sandstone is a great example.

 How do rocks form?

 Different rocks form from different processes.
-In the next few pages, we will see how the three main rock types (Igneous Rocks, Sedimentary Rocks and Metamorphic Rocks) form.
-Let us begin with igneous rocks...
+In the next few pages, we will see how the three main rock types (Igneous Rocks, Sedimentary Rocks, and Metamorphic Rocks) form.